GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_execution_environments_gke/cloud_deploy_execution_environments_gke.md

 clouddeploy-private  2021-09-10T00:40:21+00:00  RUNNING
 ```

-With your Private Worker Pool created, you're ready to configure Google Cloud Deploy to use your custom resources.
+With your private pool created, you're ready to configure Google Cloud Deploy to use your custom resources.

 Click **Next** to proceed.

-## Configuring Google Cloud Deploy
+## Configure Google Cloud Deploy

-To make use of your custom Execution Environment, open <walkthrough-editor-open-file filePath="clouddeploy-config/target-test.yaml">
+To make use of your custom execution environment, open <walkthrough-editor-open-file filePath="clouddeploy-config/target-test.yaml">
-target-test.yaml
+`target-test.yaml`
 </walkthrough-editor-open-file>.

 Edit `target-test.yaml` to make it look as follows: